daricalouie/MITHC-ARtests/README.md

   add buttons to debug menu for toggling visibility of cones and spheres

-    create function attached to button that updates a visibility boolean and text on the button
+  -create function attached to button that updates a visibility boolean and text on the button

-    attached to debug menu's event tick pull from the visibility boolean, use Get All Actors with Tag and For Loop to Set Actor Hidden in Game according to boolean
+  -attached to debug menu's event tick pull from the visibility boolean, use Get All Actors with Tag and For Loop to Set Actor Hidden in Game according to boolean

 # Crossfade Sequence